How to Close Every SEO Proposal You Send

 You can grab a copy of the SEO proposal template here.

-Add a cover slide
+Start with a simple cover slide

 A simple page, don’t overthink it, just your customer’s logo, a date and write a contact email that they can use to reach you.
 I also suggest hiring a designer to customize the template we’ve given you, you can find capable ones on Upwork.